COVID-19 Vaccine Frequently Asked Questions

 A vaccine is a chemical preparation that stimulates your body’s immune system to recognize and control of a virus, bacterium, or other microbe.
 After vaccination, your body will be better able to protect you against that microbe in the future.

-The FDA has authorized the use of the Pfizer vaccine for individuals 16 years and older.
-The vaccine is intended for the general public with very few exceptions.
-People whose jobs exposed them to others on a regular basis should get the vaccine early.
+The FDA and CDC have authorized the use of the Pfizer vaccine for individuals 12 years and older.
+The FDA and CDC have authorized the use of the Moderna and J&J/Janssen vaccines for those age 18 and older.
+The vaccines are intended for the general public, with very few exceptions.
+People whose jobs exposed them to others on a regular basis should get the vaccine.
 People who are older and/or have underlying illnesses, such as diabetes, high blood pressure, and obesity, are especially encouraged to get vaccinated.
 Certain ethnic groups, particularly African-Americans, Latinx, Native Americans, have high rates of severe COVID-19 and death.

 At the moment, children under age of 16 have not been studied and are therefore not part of this vaccination program.
 Studies are ongoing to evaluate safety and efficacy in children.

 Those with a history of severe allergic reaction (e.g. anaphylaxis) to any component of the Pfizer-BioNTech vaccine should not get this vaccine.

 Persons with a history of severe allergic reaction to another type of vaccine or injectable medication have been cautioned to weigh risks and benefits, and if vaccinated, would require a longer observation period (30 minutes instead of 15 minutes) following their injection.